jhanstra/snipster/README.md

 ```

 ## support
-snipster currently supports [vscode](https://code.visualstudio.com/) and [atom](https://atom.io/) on mac. support for more editors and windows coming soon - suggestions and contributions welcome.
+snipster currently supports [vscode](https://code.visualstudio.com/), [atom](https://atom.io/), and [sublime] on mac only. support for windows and more editors should be coming soon - suggestions and contributions welcome.

 <!--## benefits
 - **write once.** write your snippet once, publish to all of your text editors